 SCCM Cache Clean Up Script – Folders Larger than a Specific Size

-[int]$sizeMb = “{0:N2}” -f ($subFolderItems.sum / 1MB)
+- [int]$sizeMb = “{0:N2}” -f ($subFolderItems.sum / 1MB)

-if ($sizeMb -ge $sizeMax) {
+- if ($sizeMb -ge $sizeMax) {

-Get-ChildItem $i.FullName | Remove-Item -Force -Recurse -Verbose }
+- Get-ChildItem $i.FullName | Remove-Item -Force -Recurse -Verbose }

-Download SCCM Cache Clean Up Script
+Download the SCCM Cache Clean Up Script

 The SCCM client cache on Windows computers stores temporary files used to install applications and programs.

+Cached content is not automatically deleted but remains in the cache for at least one day after the client uses that content.
 If you configure the package properties with the option to persist content in the client cache, the client does not automatically delete the package content from the cache.

-If the cache space is used by packages downloaded within the last 24 hours and the client must download new packages, you can either increase the cache size or choose the option to delete persisted cache content.
+If the cache space is used by packages downloaded within the last 24 hours and the client must download new packages, you can either increase the cache size or delete persisted cache content.
+This script will delete the CCM folder, which is beyond a specific size.

 New Script available from GitHub

-There is a new script available to cleanup SCCM cache files from the client-side, and you can refer to that from GitHub by Matt Larkin.
+There is a new script available to clean up SCCM cache files from the client side, and you can refer to that from GitHub by Matt Larkin.

 ## Initialize the CCM resource manager com object